Do you want to save more money? Our job at iCard is to take good care for everyone’s personal finances via the digital wallet.

 With coronavirus still around, it’s probably wiser to consider making your money work for you.

-Just do your own research when considering savings accounts, P2P lending, buying and holding company shares, buying cryptocurrency, etc.
+Just do your own research when considering savings accounts, P2P lending, etc.

 We cannot give financial advice but we can add the following:

-Although iCard can’t be used to earn interest on your funds, you can enjoy a feature-rich digital wallet with zero monthly fees and option to store all your barcoded loyalty and discount cards.
+With iCard you can enjoy a feature-rich digital wallet with zero monthly fees and the option to store all your barcoded loyalty and discount cards.

 Modern payments that make sense.